SA-FIND/High-Entropy-Alloy-Discovery/RESEARCH_PROPOSAL.md

 ### 3.1 DFT Validation of Top Candidates

 **Objective:** Validate ML predictions using first-principles Density Functional Theory (DFT) calculations.

+(As an undergraduate student, I am still learning computational materials with a focus on material informatics)

 - Perform full structural relaxation and total energy calculations using **VASP** or **Quantum ESPRESSO** on the top 5 GA-discovered candidates.
 - Calculate elastic constants (C₁₁, C₁₂, C₄₄) to derive bulk modulus, shear modulus, and Young's modulus from first principles.